How to Clean Your Desk and Other Office Items to Prevent a Germy Workspace

 How to Clean Your Keyboard, Mouse, and Screen

 Before cleaning computer accessories and screens, power down your device and unplug the keyboard and mouse.
-Use these steps to clean your keyboard.
+Then follow these steps to clean your keyboard:

 - Clear any loose crumbs and dust from the keyboard by gently shaking it upside-down over a trash can.

-- Spray compressed air between the keys to clear remaining debris.
+- Spray compressed air ($5, The Home Depot) between the keys to clear any remaining debris.

 Follow similar instructions for cleaning your computer mouse.